 Additionally, the cheesecake should not be too sweet.
 As you’ll see in the ingredients, there is a good amount of sugar in this.
 To balance out the sweetness, I’m going to add citrus into my cake.
 I’m a huge fan of key lime, and I happened to have key lime juice in the house, so that’s the citrus flavoring I went with.
 Lemon juice also works really well.

 This biggest challenge with making a bake-free cheesecake is when you need to combine the cheese filling and the cream together.
 When you do this, you need to fold the cream into the cheese.
 You do not want to mix them together.

 To fold, you’ll want to take the bottom layer and place (or fold) onto the top.
 It’s important to do this so you don’t pop all of the air bubbles that you spent time making with your cream.
 This is a similar process to when you’re making a souffle.

-As mentioned, we’re adding key lime citrus juice to our cheesecake to balance out the sweetness in it.
-Additionally, we’re going to add macadamia nuts as a topping to bring in a subtle crunch and texture.
+As mentioned, I’m adding key lime citrus juice to my cheesecake to balance out the sweetness in it.
+Additionally, I’m going to add macadamia nuts as a topping to bring in a subtle crunch and texture.
 Some alternative additions are:

 - Lemon juice

 - Strawberry jam

 You’ll need the following tools for this dessert:

 - 2 mixing bowls

 - Silicon muffin baking tray (if you don’t have a silicon tray, you can use a metal muffin baking tray with paper cupcake liners)